CMU-IDS-2021/assignment-2-05839-pozioma-ahamdala/writeup.md

 ## Development

-TODO: **An overview of your development process.** Describe how the work was split among the team members.
-Include a commentary on the development process, including answers to the following questions: Roughly how much time did you spend developing your application (in people-hours)?
-What aspects took the most time?

 Both of us sourced and cleaned up the COVID data and mobility data from HDX and Google respectively.
 Then, Hamdalat focused on the representation of the COVID cases while Ozioma focused on the visualizations on mobility data.
 Both of us also worked together on putting the documentation.

 The development process began from deciding what question we wanted to answer.